sheilamporter/matlabcamera/README.md

 ## 4. Run your Matlab code as usual.

 Note that by default, the camera code spits a bunch of stuff out to the Matlab command window.
 I did this to make it easier for me to diagnose issues in my code, but once we get all this working you might find this annoying.
-You can quiet it down by changing line 16 in `utils.h` to read `bool LOG = false` and running the `build.m` again.
+You can quiet it down by changing line 16 in `utils.h` to read `bool LOG = false;` and running `build.m` again.
 It'll still print errors, but it will stop yelling every time something works the way it's supposed to.